FallenLogic/ezPaint/README.md

 # ezPaint
 A simple program that allows for easy weightpainting of models from SW:TOR, Jedi Knight II, Jedi Academy, and Destiny 2.
-BFII support coming soon!
+BFII and J:S support coming soon!
 After the weightpaint and export, you will need to compile the model using an adapted skeleton and the "Proportion Trick."
 # Video 1
 https://www.youtube.com/watch?v=n9lmxpjSv0I